 Executive Partners Programme

-Have you ever considered having a business mentor?
-The School of Management's Executive Partners Programme (EPP) is a unique opportunity for our postgraduate students to engage with highly successful industry executives to enhance their studies and career.
-Our Executive Partners are either active, semi-retired or recently retired business professionals who have a wealth of knowledge and want to assist you with achieving your goals.
+Have you ever considered sharing your knowledge and expertise with the next generation of business professionals?
+The Business School's Executive Partners Programme (EPP) is a unique opportunity for highly successful industry executives to enhance the studies and career trajectories of postgraduate students studying at the UniSA Business School.
+Our Executive Partners are active, semi-retired or recently retired business professionals who have a wealth of knowledge and want to assist students to achieve their goals.

 UniSA's Executive Partners Programme